ENC Editor Dock

 This dialog allows you to edit ENC object attributes as well as add or remove attributes.
 You can bring up this dialog by either double-clicking on a row in the feature table, or clicking on the Edit Feature button.

 You can also edit more than one feature at a time.
 Simply select multiple rows in the table and click the Edit Feature button.
 The only attributes that appear in the dialog are the ones that appear in all of the selected features.
-If the values of those attributes conflict, the attribute label will be orange as shown below.
+If the values of those attributes conflict, the attribute label will be orange as shown below to the left.
 If you don't change the value, the values in the original features will not be changed.
-If you change the value, the attribute name will appear with a green background.
+If you change the value, the attribute name will appear with a green background as shown below to the right.
 Then clicking the OK button will change the attribute to that value for all selected features.

 ENC Object Images